pranigopu/pranigopu.github.io/docs/philosophy/philosophy-in-practice/6-pursuit-of-happiness.md

 Here, but more generally as well, the only way to come to pursue happiness to the fullest is to accept the facts, which is why I regard serenity as the basis of happiness.
 Of course, if potential is destroyed entirely, the only form of life-affirmation possible may be serenity, but if you have serenity, you have the basis for the best life possible to you, whatever that may be.
 Additionally, I hold that lamenting one's fate is anti-life and irrational; why concern yourself with what you cannot change, especially when there is potential to be pursued?

-**KEY POINT** (credit to ChatGPT): _Recognizing and accepting limitations (e.g. due to illness or disability) does not diminish one’s capacity for happiness.
+**KEY POINT** (credit to ChatGPT): _Recognising and accepting limitations (e.g. due to illness or disability) does not diminish one’s capacity for happiness.
 Instead, it helps in redirecting efforts towards achievable and meaningful goals._

 # The pursuit of happiness
 _Here, we also reinforce some of the previous points._